cognesy/instructor-php/docs/structures.md

 `Structure::define()` accepts array of `Field` objects.

-Following types of fields are currently supported:
-- Field::bool() - bool value
-- Field::int() - int value
-- Field::string() - string value
-- Field::float() - float value
-- Field::enum() - enum value
-- Field::structure() - for nesting structures

-Fields can be marked as optional with `$field->optional(bool $isOptional = true)`.
-By default, all defined fields are required.

 Let's first define the structure, which is a shape of the data we want to extract from the message.

 ```php
 <?php